 Natural Stone

-Stone flooring introduces texture and subtle colour variation, which works well with vibrant walls.
+Stone flooring adds texture and subtle colour variation, which complements vibrant walls.

 Engineered Wood

-Engineered wood offers the appearance of real hardwood with improved stability in different environments.
+Engineered wood offers the appearance of real hardwood while providinge providing improved stability across different environments.

 Common Mistakes When Decorating With Magenta